 Adam Sandler (Max Simkin), Cliff “Method Man” Smith (Leon Ludlow), Dustin Hoffman (Abraham Simkin), Steve Buscemi (Jimmy), Melonie Diaz (Carmen Herrera), Ellen Barkin (Elaine Greenawalt), Lynn Cohen (Sarah Simkin), Dan Stevens (Emiliano), Kim Cloutier (Taryn), Fritz Weaver (Mr Solomon), Yul Vazquez (Marsha), Miles J. Harvey (Big Boned Kid), Joey Slotnick (Mr. Slick), Glenn Fleshler (Jeffrey), Danny Mastrogiorgio (Brian), Craig Walker (Danny Donald), Stuart Rudin (Old Bearded Man), Cliff Samara (Indian Guy), Stephen Lin (Chinese Guy), Kevin Breznahan (Patrick)

 The Cobbler is somewhat different to the usual Adam Sandler fare.
 (It is also one of Sandler’s few films not produced by his Happy Madison production company and where he is essentially a hired actor).
-Although the sales pitch for the film tried to sell it as a typical Adam Sandler comedy, it is less comedy (although has occasional comedic moments) and mostly light whimsy. here are certain similarities to the Dead Man’s Shoes (1960) episode of The Twilight Zone in which the spirit of a murdered gangster inhabited the derelict who put on his shoes.
+Although the sales pitch for the film tried to sell it as a typical Adam Sandler comedy, it is less comedy (although has occasional comedic moments) and mostly light whimsy.
+There are certain similarities to The Twilight Zone episode Dead Man’s Shoes (1960) in which the spirit of a murdered gangster inhabited the derelict who put on his shoes.

-Sandler plays more of an acted role than he usually does – his appearance throughout is denoted by a hangdog expression verging on a state of depression that signals the only story arc he could possibly have is the discovery of a joie de vivre.
+Sandler plays more of a role that requires him to act than he usually does – his appearance throughout is denoted by a hangdog expression verging on a state of depression that signals the only story arc he could possibly have is the discovery of a joie de vivre.
 He has clearly resisted the effort to have the material rewritten as a vehicle for his lazy, smug gags.
 Not to mention that the film has attracted some unusually high-profile casting with names like Dustin Hoffman, Ellen Barkin and Fritz Weaver all in supporting parts.
 (Although the mind kind of boggles at the thought of seeing people like Sandler, Hoffman and rapper Method Man all gathering around the same rehearsal table).

-And certainly, the film gains a little more substance in the scenes later in the show where Sandler impersonates Method Man and becomes caught up in his gangland schemes and then embarks on a plan to save Fritz Weaver from being evicted from his apartment that improbably involves him impersonating multiple persons, arranging cops and tv camera crews.
+And certainly, the film gains a little more substance in the scenes later in the show where Sandler impersonates Method Man and becomes caught up in his gangland schemes and then embarks on a plan to save Fritz Weaver from being evicted from his apartment, something that improbably involves him impersonating multiple persons and arranging cops and tv camera crews present at appropriate times.